hobby-okd/guide/README.md

 Rook and Portworx both shine with a simple setup and transparent operations.
 Rook is our preferred choice because it offers a little more flexibility and is open source in contrast to Portworx, even though the latter wins in simplicity by launching just a single pod per instance.

+### Scaleway example of storage

+Use the two disks provisioned.
+Format the two disks as zfs mirrors with lz4 compression.

 ### Deploying Rook

 As we run only a three node cluster, we're going to deploy Rook on all three of them by adding a master toleration to the Rook cluster definition.